brianlangay4/Advanced-chat-server-/README.md

 # Advanced-chat-server-
 Chat server with high level Archtecture capable to handle millions of users with caching and rubust database data transfer managment

+### This server architecture leverages Tornado for its web server capabilities, providing non-blocking I/O for efficient handling of HTTP requests and WebSocket connections.
+Redis is used for managing the state of active WebSocket clients, ensuring efficient tracking and scalability.
+HDFS (Hadoop Distributed File System) is employed for scalable and reliable file storage, while HBase serves as the storage backend for persistent chat messages.
+Kafka is integrated for message queuing and broadcasting, enabling real-time communication across connected clients.
+Together, these frameworks create a robust and scalable server environment suitable for applications requiring real-time communication, file management, and persistent data storage.